 The Directorate-General for the Environment and International Affairs is led by Director-General Mr C. Kuijpers.

-Rijkswaterstaat manages the country’s main road network, main waterway network and main water systems.
-It is responsible not only for the technical condition of the infrastructure but also, and especially, for its user friendliness.
-It facilitates the smooth and safe flow of traffic, keeps the national water system safe, clean and user-friendly and protects the country against flooding.
+Rijkswaterstaat is the executive agency of the Ministry of Infrastructure and the Environment, responsible for the Dutch main road network, the main waterway network, the main water systems, and the environment in which they are embedded.
+Rijkswaterstaat facilitates smooth and safe flow of traffic, keeps the national water system safe, clean, user-friendly and protects the Netherlands against flooding.

 Human Environment and Transport Inspectorate (ILT)